pulumi/docs/pulumi-hugo/themes/default/content/blog/peace-of-mind-with-cloud-secret-providers/index.md

 That user gets access to every KMS key in your account, which would also mean they could decrypt any secret in your Pulumi stack.

-To rectify this, we need to attach a Key Policy to the key:
+To rectify this, we need to attach a Key Policy to the key.
+We can do this by updating our previous code:

 {{< chooser language "javascript,typescript,python,go,csharp" >}}
 {{% choosable language typescript %}}